platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 Couldn't complete challenge [HTTP01: pending | DNS01: pending | TLSALPN01: pending]
 ```

-For the DNS challenge to complete,
+For the challenge to complete,
-domains and subdomains must point directly to your Platform.sh project,
+domains, and subdomains must point directly to your Platform.sh project.
-unless you use a [CDN](../domains/cdn/_index.md)).

 Otherwise, you see the following error:

 ```text